ChristopherCarver/eBondCollegiality/Guide.md

     |incident|close_code|inbound|All|Closed/Resolved by Caller|Closed/Resolved by Caller||

 !!! note Category & Subcategory
     It is the author's opinion that the values for *category* and *subcategory* for an incident within ServiceNow is better suited to describe the type of incident reported; rather than the general topic area the incident occurred.
 Traditionally with ITSM solutions category and subcategory are used to describe the area where an incident occurred.
 Out of the box, ServiceNow provides the means to relate incident reports directly to the impacted configuration item (CI) within the CMDB; which is a clearer description of the area of interest the incident lays.
-This frees up the *category* and *subcategory* fields to represent the type of incident being investigated.
+This frees up the *category* and *subcategory* fields to represent the type of incident being investigated and the being done to resolve the incident.
 The update set contains these new values for *category* and *subcategory*, but does not remove the out of the box values set by ServiceNow.
 Each enterprise will have to ascertain which behavior for the fields to use.

 !!! note Contact Type
     By default the transform script *[onStart] Initialize global variables* defaults the contact type to *ebond*.
 This is not a mandatory field for the supplier, however if not specified the assumption is the ticket originated via an eBond action.
     1. Navigate to **Incident** > **All**, click on any incident record.
-    1. Right-click on **Contact type** and click **Configure Dictionary**.
+    1. Right-click on **Contact type**, click **Configure Dictionary**.
     1. Under the **Choices** tab, click **New**.
     1. In the **Choice New record**section, fill in the following fields:
         - _Label:_ eBond